-Amy Melissa Reed is an artist and creator of Ma Series . www.amymelissareed
+Amy Melissa Reed CEO of MASARTS and is an artist, creator of Ma Series and Organizes MA Ensemble . www.amymelissareed

 Drucella Anne Miranda Woodland, CA